 How is Forest School Supporting PE/Sports Provision?

-The new Curriculum for PE asks schools to provide in both Key Stages an opportunity for Pupils to develop and master fundamental movement skills, become increasingly competent and confident and access a broad range of opportunities to extend their agility, balance and co-ordination, individually and with others.
+The National Curriculum for PE asks schools to provide in both Key Stages an opportunity for Pupils to develop and master fundamental movement skills, become increasingly competent and confident and access a broad range of opportunities to extend their agility, balance and co-ordination, individually and with others.

 They should be able to engage in competitive (both against self and against others) and co-operative physical activities, in a range of increasingly challenging situations.
 Pupils should be taught to master basic movements including running, jumping, throwing and catching, as well as developing balance, agility and coordination, and begin to apply these in a range of activities, participate in team games, developing simple tactics for attacking and defending.
 Apply and develop a broader range of skills, learning how to use them in different ways and to link them to make actions and sequences of movement.